rlicciardijr/Senior-Project/README.md

-# Senior-Project
+##Senior-Project
-Mining Data for box office predictions
+Mining Data movie box office predictions
+Create a tool to mine data from Twitter to make box office predictions